THE NEED FOR BLEED

 Simply put, if your design contains images or colors that need to extend to the edge of the final printed piece, bleed allows you to do so without having a white border.

-Because paper can shift side to side as it moves through the press, creating a design with a bleed will ensure that the final print has color edge to edge.
+Because paper can shift side to side as it moves through the press, creating a design with a bleed will ensure that the final print showcases color from edge to edge.

 Let’s use a business card as an example.